 Metta is a quality of the heart that we cultivate toward all sentient beings (including ourselves).
 It is the opening of the heart to the experience of others.
+We cultivate metta through loving kindness meditation.
 Put most simply, metta is wishing well for others.
 It is a friendliness, or a gentleness that we offer.
 In metta meditation, we practice setting this intention to care for others.
 We may reflect on our own deepest desire to be happy and at ease, remembering that all other beings share this same desire.
 Knowing that other beings just want to be happy, we can cultivate a heart that cares for the wellbeing of others.
 Metta doesn’t mean we walk around feeling joyous all the time; it is simply a quality of caring about beings and their wellness, and it is a unifying quality.

 Check out our page on Loving Kindness Quotes.